Irina Makarevitch

 Irina Makarevitch received a BS in Molecular Biology from Novosibirsk State University in Russia and a MS and PhD in Plant Breeding/Molecular Genetics from the University of Minnesota.
 Irina is a plant geneticist by training and a passionate biology educator.
 In her research program, she collaborates with her colleagues and students on understanding genetic and epigenetic mechanisms in regulation of stress response in maize.
 In her classroom, Professor Makarevitch develops and implements novel inquiry-driven and research-based laboratory projects.

-Professor Makarevich approaches biology with the guiding principal that it is a subject relevant to all students, regardless of their background or future career plans.
+Professor Makarevitch approaches biology with the guiding principle that it is a subject relevant to all students, regardless of their background or future career plans.
 Biology can be found in many of the hot issues of the day, from environmental pollution to genetically modified organisms.
 By becoming more aware of issues facing the world, students can become more actively involved in shaping it.
-In her classroom, students are expected to do more then just memorize facts, but emplore how scientific theories came to be.
+In her classroom, students are expected to do more than just memorize facts, but explore how scientific theories came to be.
 They will enhance research skills, learn how to critically analyze facts, and form their own opinions, backed by scientific evidence.
 These skills will continue to aid them in their future professional and social lives.

 Waters AJ, Makarevitch I, Noshay J, Burghardt LT, Hirsch CN, Hirsch CD, Springer NM.
 (2017) Natural variation for gene expression responses to abiotic stress in maize.
 Plant J. 89:706-717